sum1doe/Deadlock-TImer/readme.txt

    - ctypes

 How to use:
- - Assuming you've just installed python, open the file with "IDLE (Python 3.x.x)".
+ - Assuming you've just installed python, open the "Deadlock Overlay.py" file with "IDLE (Python 3.x.x)".
  - At the top, there is a Run tab (next to File, 4th option over).
 Click that, and then "Run Module".
 Alternatively just hit f5 while in the window.
  - Currently, the program should just run, assuming you meet all the requirements.
  - To close, you'll need to stop running the code, by closing the shell window.
 Ctrl + C in the shell works too, but is may be unstable.